 Ever fancied the idea of jumping behind the wheel of a tuk-tuk?
 Thanks to Chiang Mai-based The Tuk Tuk Club, you have the opportunity to drive this iconic form of Thai transport on a driving holiday with a difference.
 Learn how to safely drive a tuk-tuk before embarking on a unique adventure along the quiet back roads of North Thailand.

 Chiang Mai has an extensive range of accommodation to suit all styles and budgets.
 Whether you are backpacking on a shoestring, in search of a romantic retreat or holidaying with family, Chiang Mai has got you covered.

 Neatly surrounded by water-filled moats and remnants of the ancient city walls, the Old Town area of Chiang Mai is an excellent base to explore the city.
 Many of Chiang Mai’s most historically important temples lie within the charming confines of the Old Town area.
 The traffic within the Old Town is light compared to other areas of Chiang Mai making the streets and narrow side sois a pleasure to explore on foot or by bicycle.

 U Chiang Mai

-Staying close to the Ping River puts you in easy reach of the Night Bazaar.
-From here, it’s convenient to catch local transport to the Old Town and other areas of Chiang Mai.
+Staying close to the Ping River offers another perspective of Chiang Mai.
 Choose from any one of a number of superb hotels with riverside views.